DiffOPF: Diffusion Solver for Optimal Power Flow: Introduction

 In this paper, we develop a data-driven solver that addresses the multi-valued nature of the load-to-dispatch mapping in OPF.
 The mapping is abstracted by a diffusion model, termed \textit{DiffOPF}, whose output is the conditional distribution of generator setpoints given load inputs.
-Sampling from the conditional distribution allows system operators to explore various warm starts for the downstream load-flow problem, and thereby assess the associated dispatch cost and constraint satisfaction outcomes.
+Sampling from the conditional distribution allows system operators to generate warm-start points for downstream power flow problems, enabling efficient exploration of dispatch options and cost vs. constraint satisfaction trade-offs.
 Our contributions include: \begin{enumerate} \item We cast the OPF problem as a sampling problem, following the principles of diffusion and inverse problems in machine learning \cite{ho2020denoising,song2020score,chung2022diffusion}.
 The diffusion model learns the full load–dispatch distribution from the history of operations.
 During sampling, given load input, the model serves as a prior to generate statistically credible dispatch setpoints supported by operational history.

 \item The conditional sampling enables system operators to quantify uncertainty in dispatch setpoints and generate multiple statistically credible warm starts for a given load level.
-Each sample provides distinct cost and constraint satisfaction outcomes when used in load-flow problems, allowing operators to select solutions that best align with current operation and risk tolerance.
+Each sample provides distinct cost and constraint satisfaction outcomes, allowing operators to select solutions that best align with current operation and risk tolerance.
 Thus, DiffOPF improves on single-valued deep learning OPF solvers in warm start applications.

 \item We establish the sample complexity of DiffOPF, providing a lower bound on the number of samples required to generate a solution within a prescribed distance from the solution of conventional interior-point solvers. \end{enumerate}